burak-caniklioglu/ikinci-el-project/README.md

 - Users can directly purchase the products, as well as bid on the products that are open to offers, or open the products they own to offer.

+- In the bidding section, the highest bid was taken into consideration.
+If the seller approves the offer, the product becomes cannot be offered.
+In this way, the product is sold  to the person with the direct price or the highest offer.

+- If the seller rejects the highest bid, the product offer is shown as rejected in the vendor panel unless there is a higher bid than it.
+The purpose here is interpreted as the seller expects a higher offer.

 - If you already have an account, you can log in or use the site by registering.

 - The application is designed for web and mobile.
 All UI designs are responsive.